Last updated: 29th March

 What is Wuhan coronavirus?

-Outside of Wuhan, the numbers are very small relative to the tens of millions of people living in each Chinese province, with between 18 and 1332 cases in each Chinese province.
+The coronavirus, known as COVID-19, causes flu symptoms, and those who have fallen ill are reported to suffer coughs, fever and breathing difficulties.
 Here is a map of cases complied by Johns Hopkins with data from the World Health Organisation and Centres for Disease Control and Prevention.

-79% reported as ‘mild’ (cough, fever)
+95% reported as ‘mild’ (cough, fever)

-17% reported as ‘severe’
+5% reported as ‘severe’ or ‘critical’

 In cities in China, people are taking precautions to limit the spread by: